 In other words, organizations are not measuring EX.
 Further, unless specific activities are designed to address gaps in EX when they are surfaced, employees are left feeling they have not been listened to, and once again, efforts to provide thoughtful feedback are ignored.

 Some might argue that EX is really a warmed over and gussied-up approach to retention; that by providing latte machines, lunch-and-learns, access to coaches, the latest iPhones and more plants per square metre of office space, organizations are trying to address issues that have far deeper roots.

 Why does Employee Experience Matter?

-There are good reasons organizations should re-purpose their engagement ventures into ones that enhance the overall experience of employees, starting with the shifting demographics of the labor market.
+There are good reasons organizations should focus on improving the overall experience of employees.
+One key reason is the shifting demographics of the labor market.

-Recent research on younger workers, for instance, reveals high levels of anxiety and dissatisfaction, stemming in large part from leaders enforcing practices that privilege results and productivity over employee mental and physical health.
-Further, employees in all age groups seek opportunities to grow and learn: when their employers see development as an expense and not the investment it is, workers vote with their feet, seeking purpose and growth elsewhere.
+Recent research on younger workers reveals high levels of anxiety and dissatisfaction.
+This stems in large part from leaders enforcing practices that privilege results and productivity over employee mental and physical health.
+Further, employees in all age groups seek opportunities to grow and learn.
+Unfortunately many employers see employee development as an expense and not the investment it is.
+As a result, workers vote with their feet, seeking purpose and growth elsewhere.